peteroupc/peteroupc.github.io/estimation.md

 [^21]: A [**_Hölder continuous_**](https://en.wikipedia.org/wiki/Hölder_condition) function  (with _M_ being the _Hölder constant_ and _&alpha;_ being the _Hölder exponent_) is a continuous function _f_ such that _f_(_x_) and _f_(_y_) are no more than _M_\*_&delta;_<sup>_&alpha;_</sup> apart whenever _x_ and _y_ are in the function's domain and no more than _&delta;_ apart.<br>Here, _&alpha;_ satisfies 0 &lt; _&alpha;_ &le; 1.<br>Roughly speaking, the function's "steepness" is no greater than that of _M_\*_x_<sup>_&alpha;_</sup>.

 [^22]: Agarwal, A., Agarwal, S., et al., "Learning with Limited Rounds of Adaptivity: Coin Tossing, Multi-Armed Bandits, and Ranking from Pairwise Comparisons", _Proceedings of Machine Learning Research_ 65 (2017).

+[^23]: Chen, Xinjia.
+"Exact computation of minimum sample size for estimation of binomial parameters."
+Journal of Statistical Planning and Inference 141, no. 8 (2011): 2622-2632.
+Also in arXiv:0707.2113, 2007.

 <a id=License></a>